Philosophy of psychedelics: Academic

-Neuroscientist Rick Strassman has written about his research into the psychedelic N,N-Dimethyltryptamine in his book DMT: The Spirit Molecule (2001).
+Neuroscientist Rick Strassman has written about his research into the psychedelic dimethyltryptamine (DMT) in his book DMT: The Spirit Molecule (2001).
 In his book Strassman investigates the possible connection between natural DMT in mystical and Near Death Experiences and psychedelic states caused by outwardly administered DMT.
 He also describes the psychedelic experiences of the volunteers in his experiments and their encounter with certain strange "beings" after being administered DMT.

 The philosopher Thomas Metzinger has discussed the effects of substances such as LSD, dimethyltryptamine, and mescaline in his Being No One (2003) and those of psilocybin in The Ego Tunnel (2009).
 Metzinger describes the hallucinatory component of the psychedelic experience as "epistemically vacuous," i.e., not a reliable source of knowledge.

 In 2012, University of California Press published the book Neuropsychedelia by anthropologist Nicolas Langlitz.
 In this book, Langlitz recounts the findings of his fieldwork following scientists involved in reviving scientific research on psychedelics as well as his own philosophical reflections.
 He explains that Aldous Huxley's view expressed in The Doors of Perception—of the brain as a "reducing valve" which when released by the ingestion of a psychedelics produces a "perennial" mystical experience—has been very influential among contemporary psychopharmacologists.
 These scientists, Langlitz writes, have given Huxley's view a materialist "neurobiological reinterpretation" which Langlitz calls "mystic materialism".

 In 2021, the philosopher Chris Letheby's book Philosophy of Psychedelics was published by Oxford University Press.
 Philosophy of Psychedelics is organised as a defence against what Letheby calls the "Comforting Delusion Objection" to psychedelic therapy.
 The objection is that psychedelic therapy works by inducing non-naturalistic metaphysical beliefs, and so it is epistemically deficient if one adopts a philosophically naturalistic world-view.
 Letheby concludes that the Comforting Delusion Objection fails, and that the epistemic status of psychedelic therapy, given philosophical naturalism, is good.

 In 2022, Christine Hauskeller and Peter Sjöstedt-Hughes' edited volume, Philosophy and Psychedelics: Frameworks for Exceptional Experience was published by Bloomsbury Academic.

 Other contemporary academics writing on the philosophy of psychedelics include Sarah Lane Ritchie, Aidan Lyon, and Anya Farennikova.